Line Cover and Related Problems: Abstract

 We study several extensions of the classic \problemPLC{} problem of covering a set of \(n\) points in the plane with \(k\) lines. \problemPLC{} is known to be \classNP-hard and our focus is on two natural generalizations: (1)~\problemLineCl, where the objective is to find $k$ lines in the plane that minimize the sum of squares of distances of a given set of input points to the closest line, and (2)~\problemHLC, where the goal is to cover $n$ points in $\mathds{R}^d$ by $k$ hyperplanes.
 We also consider the more general \projcl{} problem, which unifies both of these and has numerous applications in machine learning, data mining, and computational geometry.
 In this problem one seeks $k$ affine subspaces of dimension~$r$ minimizing the sum of squares of distances of a given set of $n$ points in \( \mathds{R}^d \) to the closest point within one of the~$k$ affine subspaces.

-Our main contributions reveal interesting differences in the parameterized complexity of these problems.
-While \problemPLC is fixed-parameter tractable parameterized by the number~$k$ of lines in the solution, we show that \problemLineCl{} is \classW1-hard when parameterized by $k$ and rule out algorithms of running time $n^{o(k)}$ under the Exponential Time Hypothesis. \problemHLC{} is known to be NP-hard even when~$d=2$ and by the work of Langerman and Morin [Discrete \& Computational Geometry, 2005], it is \classFPT parameterized by $k$ and $d$.
-We complement this result by establishing that \problemHLC{} is \classW2-hard when parameterized by only~$k$.
+Our main contributions highlight notable differences in the parameterized complexity of these problems.
+While \problemPLC is fixed-parameter tractable with respect to the number~$k$ of lines in the solution, we show that \problemLineCl{} is \classW1-hard parameterized by~$k$, and that, under the Exponential Time Hypothesis, it admits no algorithm running in time \(n^{o(k)}\).
+Moreover, although \problemHLC{} has been known to be \classNP-hard since the 1980s, following work of Megiddo and Tamir, even for~$d=2$, we show that it remains NP-hard even when~$k=2$.

 We complement our hardness results by presenting an algorithm for \projcl.
-We show that this problem is solvable in $n^{\mathcal{O}(dk(r+1))}$ time.
-Not only does this yield an upper bound for \problemLineCl{} that asymptotically matches our lower bound, but it also significantly extends the seminal work on \textsc{$k$-Means Clustering} (the special case $r=0$) by Inaba, Katoh, and Imai~[SoCG 1994].
+We show that this problem is solvable in time \(n^{\mathcal{O}(dk(r+1))}\).
+This not only yields an upper bound for \problemLineCl{} that asymptotically matches our lower bound, but also significantly extends the benchmark exact algorithms for $k$-means clustering due to Inaba, Katoh, and Imai.